Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Collecting Information Presentations

+{\bf C1} To ensure that visual elements of an information presentation are worth grouping, we ask that slides should have more than three visual elements.
+As the counterexample is shown in Fig~\ref{fig:cases}(a), it only includes an icon shape and two textual objects.
+Too few elements are not valuable to be grouped.

+{\bf C2} To ensure the diversity of layouts, we ask that slides should contain at least two visual groups.
+As we can see in the counterexample in Fig~\ref{fig:cases}(b), which is a title page, the four elements (a rectangle, an icon shape, and two textual objects) form a coherent group to show a single message.

+{\bf C3} To ensure an information presentation is visually attractive and informative, we ask that slides should include both graphical and textual elements.
+The counterexample in Fig~\ref{fig:cases}(c) presents a slide with only text information.

+{\bf C4} The elements in the slide should be arranged in a well-organized structure.
+It also means the elements should form an intuitively regular pattern~\cite{lu2020exploring}.
+In Fig~\ref{fig:cases}(d), a counterexample shows a layout whose elements are disordered to some extent.

-Two co-authors of this paper manually filtered these slides.
-One of them has studied in a design school for three years.
-Each slide takes one author about 5 seconds to decide whether to keep it or remove it.
-They kept the cases they are unsure about and met every three days to discuss these unsure cases and achieve consensus.
-The whole process spent seven days (about 6 hours per day) in total looking through all the slides.
-Fig~\ref{fig:distribution}-e and Fig~\ref{fig:distribution}-f are two typical information presentations included in our dataset.
-They both have diverse visual elements and a clear layout structure.
+We wrote a simple program to filter out invalid slides (C1 and C3).
+As C2 and C4 are related to subjective judgment, human effort is involved in assessing whether a slide is qualified.
+Two authors of this paper manually filtered these slides.
+Both of them are experts in designing information presentations.
+One has studied in a design school for three years, and the other has worked on information presentation for over five years.
+Each slide takes one author approximately 5 seconds to decide whether to keep it or remove it.
+They kept the cases they were unsure about and met every three days to discuss these unsure cases and achieve consensus.
+The whole process took seven days (about six hours per day) to look through all the slides.
+Fig~\ref{fig:distribution}(e) and Fig~\ref{fig:distribution}(f) are two typical information presentations included in our dataset.
+They have diverse visual elements and clear layout structures.